nishanths/block-urls/README.md

 To disable blocking, either:

-* Remove the URL from the options and hit Save
+* Remove the URL from Preferences and hit Save
 * Remove or disable the extension

 ## License